 - Avoid colonized topics.
 I have a lot to say about smart beta strategies, but it is a topic that has been so thoroughly picked over by the investing community that it is no fun anymore.
 It is a very good rule that if I’m bored of some topic, everyone else will be too.
 Instead, I search for aspects of the investing world that I don’t know much about, because if I don’t know, it’s a decent indicator that some chunk of the audience won’t know.
 I think this lesson is key.
 It is so easy to explore the same stuff as everyone else, because it’s less work.
 But as many guests have pointed out: the key to their personal success was that they wrote the playbook instead of reading someone else’s.
 If the playbook is already out there, look for a different question to explore.

 - Consider the user experience.
 An upcoming guest observed that most bank customers aren’t customers at all, but suppliers.
 They give banks the capital they need to do business, and are therefore treated like suppliers, not customers.
 I think it’d be easy to view podcast guests as suppliers—in this case suppliers of content—so I am very careful to remind myself that the opposite is true.
 The guests are my customer just as much as you are.
 I try to make the experience of coming on the show easy and fun, before, during, and after taping.
 I am careful to provide lots of feedback to each guest once the episode launches.
 I like Airbnb founder Brian Chesky’s notion of an 11-star experience.
 He suggests any business go through the thought experiment of explaining what an 1 through 11 star experiences would be for the product or service.
 When you do this, star levels 7 through 11 are ridiculous, but it helps you calibrate and re-orients you to your customer.
 I like to think I provide a 4-5 star experience now, but in the coming weeks I’ll sketch out what an 11-star experience might be and see how I can make it better.
 In fact, this is something I’d love to discuss with you: how to make both the guests and the listeners’ experience better.
 I’ll explain how to be a part of that conversation at the end of this episode.
+When it comes to customers, no matter what industry you find yourself in, you should make customers your top priority.
+We know, at times, some of them can be harder to deal with than others, but that’s part of it.
+This is why companies such as RepCheckup have put a system in place, which focuses on customer reviews and being able to take in their feedback.
+Now with social media, anyone can leave a review anywhere about your business.
+For any company, your online reputation is always important.
+So treat every customer, regardless of who they are with the same level of respect.

 - Find great partners.
 The show sounds so clean because of my excellent producer Matthew Passy.
 If you want to start a podcast, he is your guy.
 He has already started working with others that I know and my plan is to fill his entire schedule.
 He is one example of a key partner.
 The show also works because I don’t have to spend much time on finding guests.
 This is because of the great network, but a few nodes in that network stand out.
 Khe Hy, Jeff Gramm, Brent Beshore, Morgan Housel, Josh Brown, and Ted Seides, among others, have been instrumental in introducing to some of the best guests on the show and for that I am deeply grateful.
 People often ask how I have time to do this show, but the secret is it doesn’t take that much time!
 This is only possible because of the great partners I’ve found in the last year.
 The person whose voice or face is attached to something always gets way too much of the credit.
 Partners drive everything, and I’m thankful to have such great ones.